Dewyer/kado/HOW_TO_CREATE_A_PROBLEM.md

   - Create a migration for your problem in /api/migrations examples can be seen there
   - Create a problem statement for it in /admin/statements/<code_name>.md
   - Create a problem support program
+  - Contact @barna to add the support to the rust code
+  - DONE :D

 #### Problem support program
 - Determines test count and samples